Kyrgyzstan plane crash: At least 30 killed

 Turkish Airlines also said in its tweet that the aircraft was operated by ACT Airlines, an Istanbul-based freight airline that according to its website operates a fleet entirely made up of jumbo 747s.
 ACT Airlines also operates as myCargo Airlines.

-The plane that crashed was manufactured in 2003 when it first flew for Singapore Airlines Cargo, according to flight tracking from Flightradar24 and a detailed description of the aircraft on the company's website.
+The plane that crashed was manufactured in 2003 and it first flew for Singapore Airlines Cargo, according to flight tracking from Flightradar24 and a detailed description of the aircraft on the company's website.

 Airlines have cut back on their use of the Boeing 747 as full-fledged passenger aircraft in recent years, but the jumbo airliner makes up the backbone of the global freight fleet.